 Types of anesthetic drugs have evolved greatly, and by using the multimodal approach we are able to formulate the combination that best suits the procedure and the individual pet.
 This not only lessens the amount of time your pet is under anesthesia, but also allows us to manage their pain and to wake them up in a more controlled manner.
 A trained technician will be monitoring your pet during the procedure and throughout the recovery process.

 Ask your vet any questions you have prior to surgery day

 Do not feed your pet after 9:00 PM the night before surgery

 Confirm with vet if your pet’s regular medications can be administered

 Bring your pet to the clinic between 7:30-8:00 AM day of surgery

 Leave a reliable phone number you can be reached at throughout the day

 For your convenience and to help create a less stressful environment for our patients, we offer texting for appointments, pick-ups and more!
 When you arrive at our clinic, text us to let us know you’re here and our team will be out to help you and your pet.

 701 757 3500

-During emergencies, please note you may be seen by another vet as we partner with area clinics to provide after-hours care until 10 PM daily.
+We are currently only set up and staffed to accept existing clients for emergencies.
+Please note you may be seen by another vet as we partner with area clinics to provide after-hours care until 10 PM daily.